broadinstitute/dig-bioindex/README.md

 df.write.csv('s3://my-bucket/key', sep='\t', header=True)
 ```

-The above code would write out many part files to the bucket/path that can now be indexed using the `index` CLI command.
+The above code would write out many part files to the bucket/path that can now be indexed using the `index` CLI command (details below).
 However, they will not be well suited for high-performance reading.
-It is best to always order the output files by locus before writing them.
+It is best to always order the output by locus before writing them.
 This will _dramatically_ improve the performance of Bio-Index:

 ```python
 sorted_snp_df = df.orderBy(['chromosome', 'pos'])